pyranha-labs/vectorgrep/README.md

 - Supports Python 3.10+
 - Supports Linux systems with x86_64 architecture
-  - Tested on Ubuntu Trusty (14.04) and above
+  - Tested on Ubuntu Bionic (18.04) and above
   - Other Linux distros may work, but are not guaranteed
   - May be able to be built on Windows/OSX manually
   - More platforms are planned to be supported (natively) in the future
-- Some regex constructs are not supported by Hyperscan in order to guarantee stable performance
+- Some regex constructs are not supported by Vectorscan/Hyperscan in order to guarantee stable performance
   - For more information refer to: [Unsupported Constructs](https://intel.github.io/hyperscan/dev-reference/compilation.html#unsupported-constructs)